Come On Now, Communicate With Your Community!

 Two weeks of self-imposed peaceful isolation to write my book on community bonding and touch has created a bit of loneliness in my heart.
 This morning, I made the choice to open Facebook and catch up on my dear friends and family.
-As I scrolled down the feed, my heart sank and tears came to my eyes.
+As I scrolled down the feed, my heart sank and tears came to my eyes as I saw how people were choosing to communicate.

 How on earth am I supposed to help us connect with each other when we cannot even use civil tones with each other on social media?
 I sighed, as I scanned faster to avoid the barrage of hatred laid out in front of me.